Please refer to the sidebar menu.

 The term HMSs is used here simply as an abbreviation for the words hypermobility syndromes when we are talking about all the disorders associated with hypermobility, and is not used as a diagnostic term in its own right.

-Please note some of these pages are currently being updated.
 If you would like to suggest any topics for inclusion then please do let us know through our ‘contact us’ page on the website.

 New materials coming soon include: